-Can I take other classes at SFSU even if they are not in the Counseling Department or for the Counseling requirements?
+Can I take other classes at SF State even if they are not in the Counseling Department or for the Counseling requirements?

 Yes, students are able to take classes outside the Department provided the receiving department allows them to.
 In most cases, classes outside the department cannot be used to fulfill counseling graduate requirements.

-It is possible that incoming students may be able to transfer up to 12 units from another graduate counseling program (pending approval by the department for each course).
+It is possible that incoming students may be able to transfer up to 12 units from another graduate counseling program if those courses are approved by the receiving department and if they have not been applied toward a previous graduate degree.
 A process of review is required to determine if the courses are equivalent to Department of Counseling courses.
 Courses taken after beginning in the program cannot be transferred in.

 Do you offer scholarships, graduate assistantships or other financial support?
-How much does it cost to attend SFSU?
+How much does it cost to attend SF State?

 The Department grants about 18 small scholarships each year ranging from $500-$2000.
-In addition, there is one large training grant for students with CMHC specialization (listed below).
+In addition, there is one large training grant for students with CMHC specialization and a Rehabilitation Services Administration grant.
 Opportunities for a larger number of scholarships is available through the SF State Financial Aid office.
 The Graduate Studies website provides excellent information about tuition, scholarships and financial aid on their website “Funding your Education” https://grad.sfsu.edu/content/funding-your-education.

 Students in the Clinical Mental Health Counseling Program are eligible for a training stipends/scholarship each year (20 students each year thanks to a federal grant).
 Students receive approximately $10k-13K annually for one or all of the years in they are in the program.
 Stipends can be used for anything (rent, books, expenses, tuition, travel etc.).
 The stipends entail a “work payback” which requires graduates who received a stipend to work in a non-profit behavioral health organization or a state/federally funded agency that serves those with health and behavioral health conditions and disabilities for two years for each year the stipend was received.